shifflettmb-1/airbnb_data_exploration/README.md

 Top Performers Overall
 <img width="1390" height="390" alt="price_vs_reviews_overall" src="https://github.com/user-attachments/assets/9ef0d1b3-04d5-4e44-a972-c5171cab51e0" />

 From this data we can see that as one might suspect that entire homes are listed at higher price than private rooms.
-However an unexpected trend of top performers only booking 3 to 9 times per month on average.
+However an unexpected trend can be seen as well.
+Top performers only booking 3 to 9 times per month on average.
-Looking at particular neighborhood regions, one can make observations.
+Looking at particular neighborhood regions, one can make other observations.
 Brooklyn, for example, amjority of private rooms tend to average around $50 per night and the average home or apartment starts at $125 to $250 per night.

 [Back to Top](#Table-of-Contents)